-In consideration of Richard Bland College of William & Mary allowing individuals to register for courses, all students are expected to meet their financial obligations.
+In consideration of Richard Bland College allowing individuals to register for courses, all students are expected to meet their financial obligations.
 As a member of the campus community, all students are held responsible for and accept the conditions below.

-All students of Richard Bland College of William & Mary understand and accept the responsibility to:
+All students of Richard Bland College understand and accept the responsibility to: